 As indicated in the May 2021 Federal Budget, it was expected that the Psychosocial Support program would transition to the WA State Government (WA Mental Health Commission) from 1 July 2023.
-As a consequence, the Psychosocial Support program has been a topic of numerous meetings between WA Primary Health Alliance, WA Mental Health Commission, and WA Association of Mental Health to determine risk and consequences associated with service change in the context of transition.
+As a consequence, the Psychosocial Support program has been a topic of numerous meetings between WA Primary Health Alliance, WA Mental Health Commission, and WA Association of Mental Health to determine risk and consequences associated with service change in the context of potential transition.
+As at April 2024, transition had not been agreed between the WA State and Commonwealth governments.